 0.02 g – 2 times

 Antacids Neutralize with HCl.
-Envelop the mucosa, have a local anesthetic effect.
+Envelop the mucous membrane and have a local analgesic effect.

 • Almagel